codeAllien/callForCode2020/README.md

 ````
 ionic cordova run ios
 ````
-Attention:
+Attention: &nbsp;
-Addind the --target= DeviceID target you can also select the simulator device you want to test the application.
+Addind the _--target= DeviceID_ target you can also select the simulator device you want to test the application.
 5. For the position this project use the **NativCordova Geolocation Plugin**.
 This plugin is not available for the web.
 Therefore to test all the funcitonalities is raccomandable to test on a device.